MENTAL HEALTH

 The Irish Support Agency is committed to assisting the Irish Australian community of NSW with their mental health needs.

-As expats, the Irish community can face significant challenges when living away from home.
+As migrants, the Irish community can face significant challenges when living away from home.
 Without our close family and friendship networks, dealing with the pressures of daily life can sometimes appear overwhelming.
 Luckily, the Irish community is a strong one, and one that comes together to support those who are experiencing crisis, distress or vulnerability.
 Prevention of mental ill-health and suicide are core pillars of the Irish Support Agency’s work.
 We promote a sense of connection and social inclusion in our outreach work to help combat the triggers that can lead to mental ill-health.

 -